anios49/WatchList/README.md

 • Movies – This will display entries with programType == movie from the same json provided above.
 For both series and movies page, only display entries with releaseYear >= 2010and sort by title in ascending alphanumeric order.
 You will need to display image, title and release year of each entry using collection view.

 ✅ @Animesh - Used collection Views and displayed the data as per requirements.
-Filter and sorting lofic is in "WatchListUtils" class.
+Filter and sorting logic is in "WatchListUtils" class.

 ✅ @Animesh - Filter and Sort -